ysyk2021/ai-for-journalism-techniques-and-strategies-for-more-effective-news-writing-with-technology/src/chapter-5-1.md

-# Automated Content Curation and Personalization using AI

 AI-powered tools can assist news organizations in distributing their content more effectively and engaging with audiences on a personalized level.
 In this chapter, we will explore how AI can be used for automated content curation and personalization to improve distribution and engagement.